Miss Armani Shepherd

 Armani is a Lecturer in music and pathway leader in ethnomusicology* within the School of Humanities and Performing Arts.
-She heads up various modules within the BA (Hons) Music programme.
-Armani was winner for the UPSU SSTAR Award (2013) for most dedicated dissertation/project supervisor as well as consecutively nominated for outstanding personal tutor in 2013, 2014 and 2015.
-She was again nominated in 2015 for 'most dedicated dissertation supervisor' as well as for 'Inspirational Teaching'.
+She subsequently heads up various modules within the BA (Hons) Music programme and BA (Hons) Anthropology.
+Armani was winner for the UPSU SSTAR Award (2013) for most dedicated dissertation/project supervisor as well as consecutively nominated for outstanding personal tutor.
+She was again nominated for 'most dedicated dissertation supervisor' as well as for 'Inspirational Teaching'.

 Armani is an advocate for excellence in learning and teaching, and actively engages with the PedRIO research group.
 She facilitates and supports both personalised and problem based learning.
 In addition to overseeing the ethnomusicology strand and critical dissertations, she continues to provide prized pastoral support to both our UK and International music students.
-She also facilitates and supports personalised learning within the music programme.
-Armani has played alto saxophone (gospel) for many years and has performed at numerous venues both in the UK and overseas.

-Armani is also lead provider for a forthcoming Medical Humanities Longitudinal Special Study Unit (SSU) in ‘Medical Ethnomusicology,’ at the Peninsula School of Medicine and Dentistry.
+Armani is also provider for the Medical Humanities Longitudinal Special Study Unit (SSU) in ‘Medical Ethnomusicology,’ at the Peninsula School of Medicine and Dentistry.
 Medical Ethnomusicology (which closely resembles medical anthropology), focuses on health and illness as they relate to musical practice and performance within culture.
 She embraces collaborative/interdisciplinary research that fosters integrative solutions; ambition that makes a difference.
 Her latest research led practice resides in sound therapy and anthropology.
 As a result, Armani engages with the University of Plymouth Medical Humanities Research Centre 'CHART': the Community, Health, Humanities and Arts Research Team.